from Stewart Springs

-This poem was published in local Weed Press August 10, 1934, in depths of Great Depression.
+Poem was published in local Weed Press on August 10, 1934, in depths of Great Depression.
 Founder's daughter, Katy, and husband had been running place 20 years since Henry Stewart's passing.
-No idea who author was but grateful she felt inspired to write it for us to enjoy generations later.
+No idea who author was, but grateful she felt inspired to write it for us to enjoy generations later.
 Parts are syrupy but writer obviously loved place

 Tribute to Stewart Springs

 If you've lost your pep and feel run down,